Detection of Asidan

 New patients are mainly taken care of by Prof. Abe and his staffs.
 Returning

-an increasing social demand for the Department of Neurology.
+felt an increasing social demand for the Department of Neurology.
 The number

 of patients referred from affiliated hospitals within and outside of Okayama